Where to Live in Style & In Easy Reach of Paris

 A little further out, Maisons-Lafitte in the Yvelines department of Île-de-France is a residential haven and a major horse racing centre.
 This part of France is hugely popular with those who want the bright lights of Paris close by but appreciate having the space for horse-riding, golf, weekend walks and perhaps a larger home with a garden.
 The Val d’Oise department offers similar benefits to Yvelines along with easy access to Charles de Gaulle Airport.

-These days city folk and expats alike regard departments like Oise and Somme as home, preferring to make the journey to the city when they need to rather than the other way around.
-Good internet connectivity and broadband speeds make this a real possibility with many business people now choosing to work from home for part of the week rather than commuting every day.
+Nowadays city folk and expats alike regard departments like Oise and Somme as home, preferring to make the journey to the city when they need to rather than the other way around.
+Great internet broadband speeds make this a real possibility with many business people now choosing to work from home for part of the week rather than commuting every day.

 There are some beautiful properties in these areas, from contemporary architect-designed homes to countryside cottages and barn conversions with pretty views.
 Amiens, which is the capital of the Somme department, is a desirable location thanks to its pretty canals, plentiful shops and vibrant market which sells produce grown on the city’s floating market gardens.
 The area is served by Paris-Beauvais Airport, which lies about 80km north of Paris.

-Wondering where to start your search?
+Wondering where to start?
 Orne, in Southern Normandy, is a favourite with hikers and horse riders whereas Calvados attracts those looking for somewhere to live within easy reach of the coast.

 South of Paris and the Ile-de-France lies the picturesque Loire Valley which is famous for many things, most notably castles and wine.
 This land of kings and queens is just a short journey by train or autoroute from Paris yet retains much of its historic medieval charm.
 Popular locations include Le Mans, home of 24 hour motor racing, just an hour from Paris by train, the attractive university town of Tours on the banks of the Loire and Angers, a famous historic old town.